rfuzzo/MWSE/docs/source/apis/tes3.md

 * `wasAdded` (boolean)

-??? example "Example: Make the Dwemer Tube a Soul gem.
-Also, make sure Fargoth's soul alway ends up in it if the player has one avilable."
+??? example "Example: Make Dwemer Tubes be treated as Soul gems.
+Also, make sure Fargoth's soul always ends up in one if the player has one avilable."

 	```lua
 	local function onInitialized()